 - Decreased small bowel activity.
 This influences the transition of food from the stomach, along the small bowel and how it enters the large bowel.

 - A general slowing down of bowel motility and peristalsis.

-- Some foods tend to exacerbate constipation such as milk, dairy foods, cheese and excessive amounts of red meat.
+- In some people some foods tend to exacerbate constipation such as milk, dairy foods, cheese and excessive amounts of red meat.
 Protein dense foods can be harder to digest than fibre based plant foods and cereals.
 Many women have a change of diet when they are pregnant.

 - Iron supplements can lead to constipation.
 Black motions are also common.
 Some women find they cannot continue taking iron supplements as they become too constipated.
-Alternative intakes of high iron foods such as green leafy vegetables, red meat and legumes are other options.
+Alternative intakes of high iron foods such as green leafy vegetables, red meat, eggs, and legumes are other options.

 - Constipation is more common in women who have become dependent on laxatives to poo, or who have abused laxatives in the past.